peter1pan/Profile-search/README.md

 # Profile-search
-i used json palceholder, https://jsonplaceholder.typicode.com/users from this link, you can search for the name you want in the application.
+i used json placeholder, https://jsonplaceholder.typicode.com/users from this link, you can search for the name you want in the application.